Innkeeper To Go

 We have made an offer that is less then one 1/3 of the 2006 selling price and less then half of the 2003 selling price.
 We also are using a projected gross about 20% less then the last full year we have in 2005.
 Occupancy rates in the hotel industry are at or near ten years lows right now.

-I still have some time before the offer is reviewed to find a good reason not to buy. :).
+I still have some time before the offer is reviewed to find a good reason not to buy..

-40k net was before the manager and i am guessing we have to give 80% away to the manager($2500/month plus room and board, too high? low?) to get a good person.
+You want a manager to work around the clock to make your business viable and you think $2500 is a fair salary?toddburme said:40k net was before the manager and i am guessing we have to give 80% away to the manager($2500/month plus room and board, too high? low?) to get a good person.

 So around $600 per week?
 Seriously?